 • Clear hierarchyAvoid deep navigation levels, usually two to three levels are enough for users to quickly find the information they need.

-• Responsive DesignEnsure that your navigation menu displays and operates well on various devices (such as mobile phones, tablets).Auto CMS supports adaptive, code adaptation, and PC+mobile independent site mode, which provides a foundation for responsive navigation.
+• Responsive DesignEnsure that your navigation menu displays and operates well on different devices (such as mobile phones, tablets).The Anqi CMS supports adaptive, code adaptation, and PC+mobile independent site mode, providing a foundation for responsive navigation.

-• Highlight the current page: Utilizingitem.IsCurrentAttribute to add prominent style to the navigation item of the user's page, helping the user maintain a sense of direction.
+• Highlight the current pageUtilizeitem.IsCurrentThe attribute adds a prominent style to the navigation items on the user's current page, helping users maintain a sense of direction.

-• Maintain convenience.All navigation content's addition, deletion, modification, and query are completed in the background, without the need to modify template code, which greatly reduces the maintenance cost and error rate of daily operation.
+• Maintain convenience.All navigation content is managed in the background, no need to modify the template code, which greatly reduces the maintenance cost and error rate of daily operations.

-• Multi-site applicability:The multi-site management feature of AnQi CMS allows each site to have independent navigation configuration, even if you manage multiple websites, you can maintain their flexibility and customization.
+• Multi-site applicabilityThe AnQi CMS multi-site management feature allows each site to have its own independent navigation configuration, even if you are managing multiple websites, you can maintain the flexibility and customization of each site.

-The Anqi CMS makes it exceptionally simple and efficient to dynamically generate and display the top or bottom navigation menu of a website through its friendly backend management interface and flexible template tags.You can easily handle both small and medium-sized enterprise websites, personal blogs, and content marketing platforms, making the website menu a powerful assistant to guide users to explore in-depth.
+AnQi CMS provides a user-friendly backend management interface and flexible template tags, making it extremely simple and efficient to dynamically generate and display the top or bottom navigation menu of a website.Whether it is an official website of a small and medium-sized enterprise, a personal blog, or a content marketing platform, you can easily handle it, making the website menu a powerful helper to guide users to explore in depth.